 The History of Neural Interfaces

 Neural interfaces have been around since 1924.
-Their first involvement in medicine began with the introduction of the cochlear implant and the heart pacemaker in the 1950s, though it is doubtful that anyone viewed the interfaces used by these devices as separate from the devices themselves.
+Their introduction began with the cochlear implant and the heart pacemaker in the 1950s, though it is doubtful that anyone viewed the interfaces used by these devices as separate from the devices themselves.

 The modern concept of a neural interface began to emerge in the 1970s with research on brain-computer interfaces (BCI).